See our brochure showcasing our net zero plan.

 Innovation

 We are committed to reducing our environmental footprint through adopting innovative solutions.
-One significant step we have taken is the installation of solar panels at three of our factories and our Head Office, collectively generating 150,000 kWh of renewable electricity each year.
+One significant step we have taken is the installation of solar panels at three of our factories, two depots and our Head Office, collectively generating 410,000 kWh of renewable electricity each year.

 Voltage optimisation units have been installed at our factory in South Wales, these units helps streamline our energy consumption.
 By optimising voltage levels, we are seeing a 9.2% reduction in energy usage.